 PIGS IN BLANKETS - IF YOU KNOW, YOU KNOW.
 IF YOU DONT, READ ON!

-I asked one of my few new American friends (read: people I work with) what bursts into their head when I said the words “Pigs in Blankets”.
-It wasn’t the image of a cosy little piggie wrapped up in a blanket but in fact a “kind of hot dog wiener in a pastry puff roll.”
-In England, they are actually small cocktail sausages wrapped in smoked bacon, and are a staple during the holiday season, either as a snack or as an accompaniment to the main meal.
+Over in not so sunny England, pigs in blankets aren’t cozy little piggies wrapped in a comforter, nor are they hotdogs in pastry; they are actually small cocktail sausages wrapped in smoked bacon, and are a staple during the holiday season, either as a snack or as an accompaniment to the main meal.
 They are typicaly roasted for 20 minutes and the result is a burst of herby sausage with a smoked bacon finish.
 The English among you should know, and we encourage the rest to get onboard!
 Quite delightful!

 EVERYONE LOVES A GOOD STUFFING

 We have a healthy range of classic stuffing flavours, from the timely sage and onion, to the fruity cranberry and orange, and in between.
 Our stuffings are recipes handed down to us from our butcher mentors and friends in England, so they might be a little different to what you’re used to here.
 To start, they are all sausage-meat based.
 This keeps the stuffing nice and juicy and adds a little meaty goodness to the flavour and texture.
 It also helps the shape if you decide to make stuffing balls or any other shape you fancy.
 We pride ourselves on keeping it simple, so a typical stuffing will have sausage-meat, cubed bread, onion, and the fruit, herbs and/or spices in the chosen recipe.
 No weird stuff like preservatives or chemicals added.
+This year we've upped the quantity on the bread as we and some customers thought they were a little too meaty.
+We're hoping they'll now resemble something more like Grandma used to make.
 The flavours available are: